LenBekker/COS301-Phase3/README.md

 ## **Merlot Client Information System**

-* See documentation folder for API usage and other software requirements.
+* See web folder for API usage and other software requirements.

 ## **Team Members**